 The Kremlin covers an area of 90 acres of land.
 To put this in perspective, the five giant stars on top of the Kremlin weigh one ton each, and they were made of ruby to enhance their shine.
-Originally, the other four Kremlin towers were topped with two-headed eagles. in 1935, the Soviet government melted them down and replaced them with the stars.
-Lasst star was added to the Vodovzvodnaya Tower.
+Originally, the other four Kremlin towers were topped with two-headed eagles. in 1935, the Soviet government melted them down and replaced them with stars.
+The last star was added to the Vodovzvodnaya Tower.

 The Kremlin stars always shine, except for two times

 The stars are supposed to be shining all the time, 24/7, for the last 80 years of existence.
 It was only turned off twice.
-The first time during World War II, the second time was because of a movie shooting.
+The first time during World War II, and the second time was because of a movie shooting.
 Oscar-winning director Nikita Mikhalkov was shooting a scene for the Barber of Siberia, which is set in pre-revolution Russia.

 All Kremlin tower has a name, even if they don’t

 The twenty towers in Kremlin have a name, just not a proper name as you may imagine.
 Those without, are called “the first unnamed”, “the second unnamed”… and so on.
 The tallest tower of the bunch is the Troitskaya tower, the Kremlin tower, standing 80 meters tall.